crafting a home screen that engages elderly cardiac rehab patients.

 Joining sessions needed to be frictionless for patients.
 Previously, there was a tile that turned green when it was time for a session to be joined.
 I needed to come up with a new version of this feature that would fit with the other new features and also be as intuitive.
 The result was a join session tab with an adaptable button.
 This button indicated when a session was available to join and allowed for a quick preview of a patient's schedule

-Would patients understand a new navigational models and concepts?
+Would patients understand new navigational models and concepts?

 Some new features that I had designed required scrolling, a behavior that was hard to explain to our patient demographic.